After Placement of Dental Implants

 - If excessive bleeding is a concern, please call our office for further instructions.
 Kernersville Office Phone Number 336-992-2123

 - Some pain and soreness is to be expected following oral surgery.
 When you leave our office, you will still be numb.
 This will last approximately 1-2 hours.
 Before the numbness wears off, you should take the pain medication prescribed to you as directed (not on an empty stomach).
 This will help ease the transition of the numbness wearing off.
 You may alternate with 600-800mg Advil or Ibuprofen (3-4 over the counter pills) every 6 hours with the prescription pain medication.
 After the first 24-48 hours, Advil or Ibuprofen should manage your pain sufficiently.
 However, in some cases the prescription pain medication is still needed.

 - Your peak day for pain and swelling is commonly the second and third day.
 From this point, symptoms should improve with each day.

-- Start with clear liquids, and while you are numb, you should only have liquid type foods that do not require any chewing (ice cream, yogurt, pudding, jello, protein shake, etc…) Once the numbness has worn off, you may have soft foods (eggs, mashed potatoes, pasta, soups, etc…) Avoid sharp, crunchy and chewy foods for the first week following your surgery.
-Avoid chewing directly over the implant sites for the first few weeks.
+- Start with clear liquids.
+While you are numb, you should only have liquid-type foods that do not require any chewing.
+(Try to find the following items in sugar-free or low sugar options: ice cream, yogurt, pudding, jello, protein shake, etc…).
+After 24 hours you may have soft foods (eggs, cooked veggies, fish, soups, etc…).
+We recommend avoiding sugary items after surgery.
+Salty liquids such as chicken/beef broth are also beneficial.
+Avoid sharp, crunchy and chewy foods for the first week following your surgery.
+Also, avoid chewing directly over the implant sites for the first few weeks.

 Swelling and Bruising: